ptranalex/next_watch/apps/bff-api/src/bff_api/config/README.md

 ***REMOVED*** BFF API Configuration System

-This directory contains the configuration modules for the BFF (Backend for Frontend) API service.
-The configuration system is designed to be modular, environment-aware, and production-ready.
+This directory contains the configuration modules for the BFF (Backend for Frontend) API service, now integrated with the **fast-core** library for standardized FastAPI application patterns.

 ***REMOVED******REMOVED*** 📁 Module Overview